In this article, you will learn what is Two Stroke Engine? Their Working, Types, Advantages, and Disadvantages are explained with Pictures.

 Upward Stroke

-And a new charge is drawn into the crankcase through the uncovered inlet port.
-The exhaust port and transfer port are covered when the piston is at the top dead center position.
+A new charge is drawn into the crankcase through the uncovered inlet port.
+The exhaust port and transfer port are covered when the piston is at the top-dead-center position.
 The compressed charge is ignited in the combustion chamber by a spark given by the spark plug.

 Downward Stroke